wagood/laralist/README.md

 * [Translations export and import](https://github.com/Delta-Solutions/translations-export-import) This package provides two artisan commands to export and import language_lines from the spatie translations package table to Excel.

 * [Two-Factor-Laravel](https://github.com/emargareten/two-factor-laravel) is a package that implements two-factor authentication for your Laravel apps.
+* [Str Acronym] package for Laravel provides a macro for generating acronyms from strings using the Str helper and supports the Stringable class
 * Laravel [Validate](https://github.com/milwad-dev/laravel-validate) is a package for validate faster & easier.
 You can validate data easier, Laravel validate have lots of rule class for validation.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9%2B-blue?style=flat-square)
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8%2B-blue?style=flat-square)